Stiesdal Offshore is accelerating floating wind with the modular, industrially manufactured Tetra foundation concept

 Wind turbine size development

 Historically, the rating of offshore wind turbines has been growing exponentially, with a doubling time of 10 years.
-The growth is continuing unabated these years, and by 2025, the mainstream turbine size is likely to be 15 MW rating with 250 m rotor.
+The growth is continuing unabated these years, and we are starting to see turbine sizes with 20 MW rating and 250+ meter rotors.

 • Supply chain